 - How languages open the door to other cultures and why this is critical for UK society post-Brexit

 The seminar also showcased how to develop a successful primary languages curriculum for the future.
 Bunmi Richards, Head Teacher from Shaftesbury Park Primary School and Philip Yorke, Subject Lead gave an inspiring example of how their school puts language policy into practice through a bilingual stream in French.

-Bernardette Holmes, MBE
+Report by Bernardette Holmes, MBE

 Second Language learning in the Primary Years

 In June 2018, Dr Elizabeth Wonnacott (UCL) and Dr Helen Brown (Nottingham Trent University) hosted a workshop on Second Language learning in the Primary Years.
 The workshop brought together language teachers and researchers to learn about and give feedback on recent research studies investigating language learning in the primary years.